Gaius-Augustus/pygustus/README.md

 ~~~
 pip install pygustus
 ~~~

+:warning: PyPI currently contains version 0.7.0.
+We have version 0.8.0 that contains imported bugfixes.
+Build from source!

 ## Building Pygustus from source
 As an alternative to installing Pygustus from PyPi, Pygustus can also be built from source as follows.
 After cloning the repository from GitHub,
 ~~~